olleharstedt/olleharstedt.github.io/_posts/2020-08-03-stage-oriented-programming.markdown

 No mocking needed.
 Only mock the _result_ of the resolved side-effects.

+A pipeline is an array of:

+* Commands (promises)
+* Filters
+* Callables (processing and push write commands using yield)

+Even in Haskell there's no framework that makes sure your business logic isn't polluted with side-effects.

 ```php
 public function actionIndex(int $userId = 1, IO $io): array
 {